Oceans and coasts

 The European Union voted through the reform of the Common Fisheries Policy in early 2013, following our long-running campaign involving governments, businesses, other environmental organisations and the general public to secure the best deal for the health of our seas.
 This provides a real possibility that our fisheries will be able to recover from decades of overfishing - and we are committed to working with stakeholders to ensure that the new legislation is implemented.

 As the global population continues to increase, demand for seafood is growing rapidly.
 Consumers can make a difference to the way our fish stocks are managed.
-By only choosing fish from healthy, responsibly managed sources, you can help drive the market towards sustainable seafood.
+By only choosing fish from healthy, responsibly managed sources, look for the Marine Stewardship Council logo on fish products, you can help drive the market towards sustainable seafood.

 Seafood trade is a global business - the UK has imported seafood from over 85 countries around the world.
 We’re working on sustainable seafood involving a wide range of stakeholders from fisheries, processors, retailers to consumers to help safe guard our precious marine resources and environment.